topbitdu/unidom-price/ROADMAP.md

 ## v1.7.2
 1. Improve the Price model to configure the Pricing enum code
 2. Improve the Price model for the validations on the #amount attribute
-3. Improve the Price spec for the validations on the #amount attribute, the #calculation_code attribute, the #charging_code attribute, & the #pricing_code attribute
+3. Improve the Price spec for the validations on the #calculation_code attribute, the #charging_code attribute, & the #pricing_code attribute